 An important aspect of your care following catheter ablation involves your cooperation in remaining in bed for at least four hours following the procedure.
 The leg used for insertion of the catheters must remain straight and at rest so that the wound can heal properly.
 You will not be permitted to use the bathroom during this time and must therefore use a bedpan or urinal.
 If you have pain or notice any bleeding at the insertion sites, please call your nurse immediately.

 The physician who performed your procedure will visit you later in the day to examine the insertion sites.
-If you have any questions regarding the procedure, please call your nurse or speak with the physician when he/she visits you.
+If you have any questions regarding the procedure, please call your nurse or speak with the physician when they visit you.
 The physician may discharge you the afternoon or evening of the procedure if everything is stable.
 You must have someone available to drive you home and stay with you that evening.
 Otherwise, you will be monitored overnight and discharged the following morning.
 Recovery from catheter ablation is quick.
 After 24 hours, you should feel free to resume most of your normal activities.

 Is catheter ablation safe?